 (5) Upon a demonstration of a significant variance, the tribunal shall increase or decrease the support order as appropriate in accordance with these Guidelines unless the significant variance only exists due to a previous decision of the tribunal to deviate from the Guidelines and the circumstances that caused the deviation have not changed.
 If the circumstances that resulted in the deviation have not changed, but there exist other circumstances, such as an increase or decrease in income, that would lead to a significant variance between the amount of the current order, excluding the deviation, and the amount of the proposed order, then the order may be modified.”
 Rule 1240-2-4-.05(5).

 The sixth step acts as a bar to modification.
-If a child support obligor, or ARP, is intentionally behind on child support, the court has the authority to deny a modification of child support that otherwise could be modified.
-But just because an obligor is behind, also described as “in arrears,” that is not grounds for a denial of modification.
-The non-payment must be intentional.
+If a child support obligor, or ARP, is intentionally behind on child support, then the court has authority to deny a modification of child support that, otherwise, could be modified.
+However, just because an obligor is behind with support payments, also described as being “in arrears,” that alone is not grounds for a denial of modification.
+The obligor’s non-payment must be intentional.
 For the exact provision, see Rule 1240-2-4-.05(4).

 The seventh step in modification deals with changes related to the number of children for which a parent is legally responsible, parenting time adjustments, and work-related childcare.
-If any of these three grounds are asserted as a basis for modification, there still must be compliance with the significant variance requirement described above.
+If any of these three grounds are asserted as a basis for modification of child support, then there still must be compliance with the significant variance requirement described above.
 For the exact provision, see Rule 1240-2-4-.05(6).

 The eighth step only applies to split parenting when both parents have 50/50 parenting time.
-It reads:
+The rule states that: